salgozino/kleros-subgraph/README.md

 [x] PNK staked in the all the courts (tokenStaked)

-[] Total ETH distributed as fees
+[x] Total ETH distributed as fees

-[] Total PNK redistributed within jurors
+[x] Total PNK redistributed from incoherent to coherent jurors

 [] Total USD passed through the contract (in deposits and jurors fees).
+(It's this posibble?)

 ### Court
 Each court is an entity, where different metrics are stored.